motion/orbit/next.md

 - make app a proper store in web
 - app.(user|auth|key|errors...)
--

-- make actions a thing on stores
 - actions can be observed on any store
 - make App a proper store
 - give models their own manager that takes all options for couch